ggfdsa10/RHICfSTARSim/README.md

 ```

 ## Input options
-Input options can insert as two type, argument, and text file.
+Input options can be inserted as two types, argument, and text file.

 ### Argument type